0xebfehat/ShadowPadAnalysisTools/code-scattering/README.md

 [...]
 data:0044DF1D 3B 44 24 28       cmp     eax, [esp+4+arg_20] (target)
 ```
 4. API deobfuscation (04_api_resolver.py)
 Search API call functions and debug automatically to get the API name with ida_dbg module.
 While runnign the scripts, an access violation dialog box like below pops up and kindly ignore.
 <img src="./resources/2.png" raw=true width=700>
-Once the script finishes, we need to take memory snapshot of loader segments to refelct the API name.
+Once the script finishes, we need to take memory snapshot of loader segments to refelct the API name.<br>
-This approach consumes time and better approach needs to be considered.
+This API deobfuscation approach consumes time and better approach needs to be considered.

 ## Ouput
 We still need to adjust function tails and define API declarations.
 However we can see clearer decompile view.